1969 Atlantic hurricane season: Season summary

 The season was above average despite an El Niño, which typically suppresses tropical cyclogenesis in the Atlantic Ocean while increasing activity in the eastern Pacific Ocean.
 The Atlantic upper tropospheric shear line, a semi-permanent feature that extended southeastward into the Caribbean Sea, which enhances outflow from disturbances, remained persistent throughout the season.
 However, the opposite periphery of the shear line inhibits the divergent outflow of a disturbance.
 This may have increased the number of tropical cyclones developing, while causing other storms to remain weak or dissipate over the deep tropics.
 Additionally, an abnormally strong mid-tropospheric ridge replaced the southward-displaced westerlies that deterred tropical cyclone formation in 1968.
 Five hurricanes and two tropical storms made landfall, causing 535 deaths and $1.5 billion in damage; Tropical Depression Twenty-Nine also resulted in damage.

 Tropical cyclogenesis began early, with a tropical depression that affected Jamaica.
 Activity briefly went dormant between June 15 and July 25, when the next depression originated.
 That same day, the season's first named storm, Anna, developed over the eastern Atlantic.
 There were five tropical cyclones that formed in the month of August – Blanche, Camille, Debbie, Eve, and Francelia.
 Camille was the most intense tropical cyclone of the season, peaking as a Category 5 hurricane with maximum sustained winds of 175 mph and a minimum barometric pressure of 900 mbar.

 September was the most active month of the season, with six tropical cyclones, five of which intensified into a tropical storm – Gerda, Holly, Inga, and an unnamed hurricane.
 Of the five named storms that originated in October, three intensified into hurricanes, including Kara, Laurie, and an unnamed storm.
-This was well above the currently used 1981–2010 average of two tropical storms and one hurricane in the month of October.
-Although an unnamed hurricane existed into November, Martha was the only tropical cyclone to originate in that month.
+While an unnamed hurricane existed into November, Martha was the only tropical cyclone to originate in that month.
 Martha, the last storm of the season, dissipated over Panama on November 25.

-The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 166.
+The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 149.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is the threshold for tropical storm status.